The 31st International Gilbert & Sullivan Festival 2025

 The Gilbert & Sullivan Festival returned exclusively to Buxton with the full festival in 2023, after moving the festival to Harrogate in 2014.
 The annual Gilbert & Sullivan Festival is the biggest celebration of the Gilbert & Sullivan comic operas anywhere in the world and once again the festival includes a packed programme of performances and fringe events at Buxton Opera House and Pavilion Arts Centre.

-Celebrating 30 years of the festival in 2024, The National G&S Opera Company productions will be The Gondoliers, HMS Pinafore & Trial By Jury and The Pirates of Penzance.
+Celebrating 30 years of the festival in 2024, The National G&S Opera Company productions were The Gondoliers, HMS Pinafore & Trial By Jury, The Pirates of Penzance and The Best of G&S.

-When did the International Gilbert and Sullivan Festival begin?
+When did the International Gilbert and Sullivan Festival first begin in Buxton?

 Who are Gilbert and Sullivan?